How to Practice Self Love and Why it Matters

 Think about an aspect of yourself that you struggle to accept.
 Okay, now with that thought, imagine it floating up to the sky in a bubble.
 You watch it float up to the clouds.
 You watch it sit on the clouds.
 It moves with the movement of the clouds.
 Stay with it and watch it for as long as you want to.

 What did you notice while you did that floating thoughts exercise?

-I’m going to guess that you may have found yourself fighting less with the thought being there in your mind, and created distance between the thought and your observer part of your mind.
-This exercise allows you to let go of the struggle with the thought you’re not happy with, and allows you to sit with it.
+I’m going to guess that you may have found yourself fighting less with the thought being there in your mind and created distance between the thought and your observer part of your mind.
+This exercise allows you to let go of the struggle with the thought you’re not happy with and allows you to sit with it.
 You can do this exercise with any thoughts you are struggling with.

 The key here is learning how to sit with the thoughts that make it hard to accept.
 When acceptance happens, the fight reduces and creates a sense of calm.
-When we can accept ourselves, we can learn to love ourselves deeper and with greater self awareness.
+When we can accept ourselves, we can learn to love ourselves deeper and with greater self-awareness.
 I’m not saying this happens overnight.
 It’s something to practice on a regular basis so you can learn to love yourself.
 You are human with all of our imperfections and troubles.
-Learning to love and accept yourself is a valuable skill that can be learnt and nourished.
+Learning to love and accept yourself is a valuable skill that can be learned and nourished.